 |Page Name:||Lack of Hardware|

-That issue has to be solved after Silktorrent as a software project is complete.
+That issue has to be solved only after the Silktorrent as a software project is complete.

 Fundamental Requirements for Trade